cast-fuse/parkinsons-and-me-retrospective/README.md

 Elm is a typed pure functional language used for building user interfaces.
 We'd built a small project in elm before and really enjoyed using it.

-One of the biggest draws for using elm on the Parkinson's UK project was elm's type system.
+The biggest draw for using elm on the Parkinson's UK project was the helpfulness of elm's type system.
 When refactoring, elm's compiler highlights the mistakes you've made and suggests corrections - this was extremely helpful when we needed to react to change quickly.

 ### Pros